 McIntosh is indeed a Freemason, a longtime member of Pilgrim Lodge No. 238 in London.
 This lodge was founded in 1779 by Germans in London, and still conducts its rituals in German.
 Read more about it here.

-The Magpie Mason also is the publicist of the Rose Circle Research Foundation, and expects to unleash a blizzard of publicity in a few days in support of this remarkable event.
+The Magpie Mason also is the publicist of the Rose Circle Research Foundation, and expects to unleash a blizzard of publicity later this year in support of this remarkable event.
 If you are interested in learning about Freemasonry, Rosicrucianism, other esoteric disciplines, or European history, do not miss this conference.